Pinnaroo, South Australia: Education

 Pinnaroo Primary School is a public primary school for students in Reception to Year 7, and has approximately 80 students.
 The school has four composite classes - Reception, Years 1 and 2, Years 3 and 4, and Years 5,6 and 7.
 It is the only school within 30 km of the town.
-The school's slogan is Aim High.
-The school is home to South Australia's first community library, which opened in 1977.
+The school's slogan is Aim High and is home to South Australia's first community library, which opened in 1977.

 The school regularly takes part in interschool sports with neighbouring schools, Lameroo and Geranium, in swimming and athletics.
-The school also takes part in SAPSASA with the Murray Mallee team in sports such as Australian rules football, cricket, athletics, swimming, golf, softball, tennis, netball and basketball.
+The school also takes part in the South Australian Public Schools Amateur Sports Association (SAPSASA) with the Murray Mallee team in sports such as Australian rules football, cricket, athletics, swimming, golf, softball, tennis, netball and basketball.
 The school has four classrooms, a GP room, an art and technical centre, a home economics centre, an FM radio station, a swimming pool, two ovals, outdoor tennis, netball and basketball courts, and a full-size gymnasium.

 Tourism

 Pinnaroo is home to the Mallee Tourist and Heritage Centre, which apart from displays on local farming history, has well-maintained and presented collections relative to three distinct topics: history of wheat breeding (featuring the D. A. Wurfel grain collection); an extensive range of restored farm machinery, based on the Gum Family Collection, which includes a replica Ridley stripper; and letterpress printing.
-The museum, which is supported by the Pinnaroo Historical Society, is situated opposite the large and popular bakery.
+The museum is supported by the Pinnaroo Historical Society.